stellasdong/cs4775-dengue-project/README.md

   Download and install from the [official site](http://www.iqtree.org/).
 In order to use iqtree2 command in your command-line, the IQ-Tree bin file must be added to your path.

 **ClustalW** (Optional)
-    ClustalW: Download MegaX software and run ClustalW alignment.
+  Download MegaX software and run ClustalW alignment.
 MegaX's ClustalW alignment tool was used to align the sequences, all fasta files in this repository were aligned  already for our experiment.